Music of West Bengal: Bishnupur Gharana

 The Bishnupur Gharana is the sole Classical (Drupad) gharana of Bengal.
 It originated in Bishnupur, Bankura, West Bengal by the court musicians of the Malla Kings.
 Bahadur Khan of Delhi, a descendant of the Tansen, was the father of Bishnupur Gharana.
 Bahadur Khan was brought to Bishnupur by Malla King Raghunath Singha II.

 Rabindra Sangeet

 Rabindra Sangeet (রবীন্দ্রসঙ্গীত Robindro shonggit, [ɾobindɾo ʃoŋɡit]), also known as Tagore Songs, are songs written and composed by Rabindranath Tagore.
 They have distinctive characteristics in the music of Bengal, popular in India and Bangladesh.

 Rabindra Sangeet has been an integral part of Bengal culture for over a century.
 Indian social reformer Swami Vivekananda became an admirer of Rabindra Sangeet in his youth.
 He also composed music in the Rabindra Sangeet style, for example Gaganer Thale in Raga Jaijaivanti.

 Shyama Sangeet

 Shyama Sangeet(শ্যামা সঙ্গীত) is a genre of Bengali devotional songs dedicated to the Hindu goddess Shyama or Kali which is a form of supreme universal mother-goddess Durga or parvati.
 It is also known as Shaktagiti or Durgastuti.

+Generally all music dedicated to goddess Mother Kali is called 'Shyama Sangeet' in Bengali.
+Two famous singers of this Bengali Shyama Sangeet are Pannalal Bhattacharya and Dhananjay Bhattacharya.
+Pannalal Bhattacharya's elder brother Prafulla Bhattacharya and middle brother Dhananjay Bhattacharya were the first music teachers of saint artist Pannalal Bhattacharya.
+Dhananjay Bhattacharya stopped singing devotional songs after finding devotional spirit in his brother Pannalal.
+However, after the demise of Pannalal Bhattacharya, he contributed again in Bengali music with many devotional songs by his sweet, melodious voice.